 “Hollywood Confidential” was released in March 2005.
 This release features Jamie’s usual dynamite line-up and she stays true to her authentic retro sound, but kicks it up a notch with sax, trumpet and clarinet added on selected tracks (Ron Dziubla, Bill Churchville, Anita Thomas).
 Jazz drummer, Hal Smith is also featured on this release.

 In 2005 Jamie played in France's Bay Car Blues Festival with band members, Nathan James, Carl Sonny Leyland, Johnny Rover, Tyler Pederson, and Johnny Morgan.
-There she met the man who would become her husband and musical collaborator, Martin "Daddy-O" Gagnon.
+There she met the man who would become her husband and musical collaborator, Martin "Nutty Brown" Gagnon.

 In 2006 she was nominated for the Lys Blues Award in Quebec, Canada.

 In 2008 she was inducted into the Los Angeles Blues Hall of Fame.